Amzani/apidesk-sdk-test-def/docs/models/components/updateactivityrequesttype.md

 # UpdateActivityRequestType

-Specifies the category or nature of the activity, such as 'meeting', 'call', or 'task'.
-This field is mandatory and helps in classifying the activity for better tracking and reporting within the CRM.
-Ensure the type is a valid string that matches predefined activity types in the system.
+Specifies the category or nature of the activity being updated.
+This required field helps classify the activity within the CRM, ensuring it is processed and displayed correctly.
+It must be a valid string that accurately represents the activity type.

 ## Example Usage